Avneet-Sandhu8/Avneet_Sandhu_102303289_Topsis_repo/README.md

 **TOPSIS** (Technique for Order Preference by Similarity to Ideal Solution) is a Multi-Criteria Decision Making (MCDM) method that helps in ranking alternatives based on their similarity to the ideal best solution and distance from the ideal worst solution.

-### Key Concept:
-- The best alternative should have the **shortest distance** from the ideal best solution
-- The best alternative should have the **farthest distance** from the ideal worst solution

 ---

 ## Project Overview